-Patch system files to Enable Custom Themes.
-Follow this article to patch them.
+Step 1: Patch system files to enable Custom Themes.

 Go to Theme folder > Zetro bottom taskbar > and copy Zetro and Zetro.theme and paste them to C:\Windows\Resources\Themes folder.

-First install RainMeter, once RainMeter is installed then we need install Omnimo 4.
+Step 6: First, install RainMeter, once RainMeter is installed then we need to install Omnimo 4.
 Extract Omnimo 4 to a folder.
 Once you have extracted the files double-click Setup.rmskin to install the skin.

-Once it’s installed you’ll get a Welcome screen as show in the below picture.
+Step 7: Once it’s installed you’ll get a Welcome screen.

 Go with the default values and click the Next arrow.
 Then you’ll be prompted to select the language.

 Select the language and you’ll next be prompted to select your screen resolution.